fhqvst/avanza/README.md

 USERNAME=my_username
 PASSWORD=my_password
 ACCOUNT=12345       # your valid account id
-ORDER=12345         # the id of an order belonging to the specified account
+ORDER=12345         # the id of an order *from today* belonging to the specified account
 ```

 ## Example